realworldocaml/book/book/data-serialization/README.md

 marked with the `[@sexp.opaque]` attribute will be presented as the atom `<opaque>` by the to-sexp converter, and will trigger an exception from the from-sexp converter.
-[ppx_sexp_conv/@sexp.opaque]{.idx}
+[ppx_sexp_conv/sexp.opaque]{.idx}

 Note that the type of a component marked as opaque doesn't need to have a sexp converter defined.
-Here, if we define a type without a sexp converter and then try to use another type with a sexp converter, we'll error out:
+By default, if we define a type without a sexp converter and then try to use it as part of another type with a sexp converter, we'll error out:

 ```ocaml env=main
 # type no_converter = int * int;;